United Presbyterian Church of North America: Colonial India

 From the beginning, the goal of the Sialkot Mission of the UPCNA, established in 1854, was the encouragement and nurturing of leadership for the Synod of the Punjab in colonial India, which was later partitioned in 1947 between independent India and the newly created state of Pakistan.

 In the Punjab Province of undivided India, United Presbyterian churches were established in the cities of Rawalpindi (1856), Gujranwala (1863), Gurdaspur (1872), Jhelum (1874), Zafarwal (1880), Pathankot (1882), Pasrur (1884), Dhariwal (1890), Lyallpur (1895), Sangla Hill (1901), Sargodha (1905), Lahore (1913), and Badomali (1915), Campbellpur (1916), Martinpur (1918), Taxila (1921), Sheikhupura (1923).
 Christian missionaries established hospitals, schools, technical training centers, and colleges as well.

 These leaders have ranged from illiterate village elders to pastors of important city congregations, as well as a bishop in the Church of Pakistan.
-They have included Christian craftsmen and artisans, teachers and professors, doctors and nurses - all of whom have given themselves to building up a strong Christian Church in the Punjab.
-After the partition of India, mission schools have been nationalized by the Muslim Pakistani government; the problem of training future leadership faces a hazardous and difficult future.
+They have included Christian craftsmen, artisans, teachers, professors, doctors and nurses.
+After the partition of India, mission schools were nationalized by the Muslim Pakistani government; the training future leadership faces a difficult future.